Preschoolers making friends: what to expect

 How preschoolers make friends

-Children need to learn friendship skills.
 As children play with others, they build skills that help them with friendships now and in the future.
 These are skills like sharing, taking turns, cooperating, listening to others, managing disagreements, and seeing other people’s points of view.

 For example, when children decide to play in the home corner, they have to decide what roles to take and what to do – not everyone can be mum!
 And if they all want to be mum, or they have different ideas about what mums do, they have to work it out.

-Knowing how your child responds to other children gives you a good basis for helping your child make friends and friendships in a way that suits their temperament.
+Knowing how your child responds to other children gives you a good basis for helping your child make friends and build friendships in a way that suits their temperament.

-Helping your preschooler learn about being a good friend
+Helping preschoolers learn about being good friends

 You can help your child learn about being a good friend as part of everyday family life.

 Talking and listening are also important skills for friendship – for example, showing interest in what others are saying and asking questions.
-Family meals can be a great time to role-model these skills and give your child a chance to practise them.
+Family meals can be a great time to model these skills and give your child a chance to practise them.

 Winning and losing graciously is another skill you can model and your child can practise during family activities.
 Family board games are particularly good for this.
+You can show your child how to say friendly things like ‘Congratulations – well done!’ or ‘Great game – thanks for playing’.

-Your child’s preschool teacher should be able to give you advice on what social skills you and your child could practise together at home.
+Your child’s preschool teacher should be able to give you advice on social skills you and your child could practise together at home.

 Helping preschoolers make friends during play